askmike/gekko/docs/internals/events.md

   - This event is triggered on init when the strategy does not require any history (and thus no warmup time).
 - Example:
       {
-        start: [moment object of the start time of the last candle in the warmup], }
+        start: [moment object of the start time of the first candle after the warmup], }

 ### advice event